akbarkanji/wet-lab-oxford-nanopore-protocol/README.md

 3️⃣ Pooling and Cleanup
 Combine 11.5 µL from each barcoded sample into a clean tube

-Add 1X volume of AMPure magnetic beads (11.5ul) in a MIDI 96 well plate
+Add 1X volume of AMPure magnetic beads (11.5ul) in a MIDI 96-well plate

-Incubate 5 min at room temp
+Incubate 5 min at room temperature

-Place on magnetic rack, wait for beads to pellet
+Place on magnetic plate, wait for beads to pellet

 Wash twice with 200 µL of 80% ethanol